Figure skating: Ice rinks and rink equipment

+Since 1980, all figure skating competitions must be held in completely covered and enclosed rinks.
+The rule was expanded to include practice rinks in 1984.
+According to figure skating historian James R. Hines, the development of indoor ice rinks, other than the development of the bladed skate during the 14th century and the practice of fastening boots permanently to skates in the 19th century, has had the greatest effect on figure skating.
+It allowed for skating year-round, as well as anywhere in the world, and prevented the cancellation of competitive events due to the lack of ice in outdoor rinks.
+The first attempts to make artificial ice occurred during the 1870s in England and the U.S. The first notable indoor ice rink was made in 1876, by John Gamgee, in Chelsea along the north bank of the Thames River; it measured 24 by 40 feet.
+By the end of the 19th century, many major cities in Europe and North America had indoor rinks.

 There is significant variation in the dimensions of ice rinks.
 Olympic-sized rinks have dimensions of 30 × 60 m, NHL-sized rinks are 26 × 61 m, while European rinks are sometimes 30 × 64 m.
 The ISU prefers Olympic-sized rinks for figure skating competitions, particularly for major events.
 According to ISU rule 342, a figure skating rink for an ISU event "if possible, shall measure sixty (60) meters in one direction and thirty (30) meters in the other, but not larger, and not less than fifty-six (56) meters in one direction and twenty-six (26) meters in the other."
 The scoring system rewards skaters who have good ice coverage, i.e. those who efficiently cover the entire ice surface during their programs.
 Olympic-sized rinks make the differences in skill between skaters more apparent but they are not available for all events.
 If a rink has different dimensions, a skater's jump setup and speed may be hindered as he or she adjusts.